GabeScott/standard-works-vault/General Conference/1976 April - The Stone Cut without Hands.md

 The inspired Daniel desired of the king that they would give him time, and he, Daniel, would interpret the dream.
 And then he says:

 “Then was the secret revealed unto Daniel in a night vision.
-Then Daniel blessed the God of heaven.”
-(Dan.
-2:19.)
+Then Daniel blessed the God of heaven.” ([[Daniel 2.19|Dan.
+2:19]].)

 And Daniel, the inspired one, praised the Lord and said: